MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

     ![Dragging to create connected nodes.](media/houdini-34-connected-nodes.PNG "Dragging to create connected nodes")

-4. To view the "before" and "after" models side by side, select the **Viewport Layout** button, and then select **Two Views Side by Side**.
+4. To view the "before" and "after" objects side by side, select the **Viewport Layout** button, and then select **Two Views Side by Side**.

     ![Two Views Side by Side option.](media/houdini-35-two-views-option.PNG "Two Views Side by Side option")